10.2 High-Frequency Skills Walkthrough

 Resident wears non-skid footwear

-Use good body mechanics; block the resident's knees/feet
+Good body mechanics; block the resident's knees/feet; lift on a count

-Pivot, lower the resident in control; reposition for comfort
+Pivot toward the strong side; lower in control; reposition for comfort

 Remove gait belt; call light in reach; hand hygiene